CANNABIS SEEDS FOR SALE

 Cannabis plants go through multiple life stages.
 The vegetative stage is the period during which the plant grows from a seedling and sprouts leaves.
 After the vegetative stage is complete, the flowering stage kicks in.
 When you start growing with regular cannabis seeds, the flowering stage will take around 8-11 weeks.

-If you use regular marijuana seeds and grow your plants indoors, you need to do a bit of leg work to kickstart the flowering stage.
+If you use regular Cannabis seeds and grow your plants indoors, you need to do a bit of leg work to kickstart the flowering stage.
 In nature, cannabis plants automatically go into the flowering stage during autumn, when the days grow shorter.
-If you grow your weed indoors, you will need to simulate this by changing the light cycle.
+If you grow your Cannabis indoors, you will need to simulate this by changing the light cycle.

 If you start with autoflower seeds, you don’t need to worry about lighting.
 Autoflowering seeds, as their name suggests, grow plants that automatically flower around 3-4 weeks after the vegetative stage completes.
 They do this without requiring any changes in their environment.

 You’re probably wondering, how do we make autoflower seeds?
 To explain the process, we need to introduce another cannabis variety.
 We already talked about Indica and Sativa; now it’s time for you to meet Cannabis Ruderalis.
 Ruderalis is a variety of cannabis with low cannabinoid levels, making it unpopular with growers.
 However, Ruderalis has one amazing trait – it automatically produces flowers about a month after vegetation.